JasperEHunt/Markdownify/README.md

 In a future update, I will make HTML replacement toggle-able, with an optional argument for the user to specify how Markdownify shall treat underline and alignment tags.
 Options will include converting these tags to HTML (Markdownify's current behaviour -- this will be the default), ignoring these tags, and removing these tags.

 At present, Markdownify does not handle any other BBCode tags, e.g., [url=], as these sorts of tags are rarely relevant for fiction stories.
 If the demand is there, however, I can build this functionality into the Markdownify script.

-Finally, I would like to learn how to sign scripts so that Markdownify does not require adjusting PowerShell's execution policy.
-This will improve the security of my code and avoid putting users at risk to any malware which might exploit this change in PowerShell execution policy.

 ## License